Best Practice

 Philosophy is an academic discipline concerned with abstract ideas as well as its application to contemporary issues.
 Reflecting on current events, social developments, or technological advancements can inspire research topics that are both philosophically rich and socially relevant.
 The key is to think about how these issues raise fundamental questions that philosophy can help address.

 For example, the rapid advancement of artificial intelligence and machine learning raises important ethical and metaphysical questions.
 What does it mean to be a moral agent?
 Can machines possess consciousness, and if so, what are the implications for our understanding of personhood?
 Similarly, issues related to climate change, social justice, and global inequality are ripe for philosophical inquiry.
-You might explore the ethical responsibilities of individuals and governments in addressing these challenges, or the philosophical foundations of concepts like justice, rights, and environmental stewardship.
+You might research the ethical responsibilities of individuals and governments in addressing these challenges, or the philosophical foundations of concepts like justice, rights, and environmental stewardship.

 By considering the philosophical dimensions of contemporary issues, you can identify topics that not only contribute to academic discourse but also have practical implications for understanding and addressing real-world problems.
 This approach can make your research particularly engaging and impactful, as it connects philosophical inquiry with pressing global concerns.